snipe/gh-pr-content-checker/README.md

 # GitHub PR Content Checker

 This action checks for the presence or absence of a word in the body or diff in a PR, as well as the number of lines and files changed.
-If fails if one or more of the set criteria isn't met.
+It fails if one or more of the set criteria isn't met.

 # Using this action